 BLASTBALL offers the opportunity to teach all five basic fundamentals of baseball --- hitting, throwing, catching, running and fielding.
 It is also a ton of fun with fast, continuous action and simple rules.

-We play our games with 5 players per side.
-The team you are assigned to has 10 players but is split into 2 "squads" each game night.
-Each squad plays a mini-game (about 3 bats each, or 20 minutes - whatever the coaches decide )against the other team's 2 squads.
-Players are to be given the opportunity to play each fielding position each game night.
-The event then finishes with an "inter-squad" game, team meeting and refreshments.
-Note: For 2007 we eliminated the 4 team rotation and now generally use only 2 - sometimes 3 - stations in the rotation.
+We play our games with 5 (or 6 if everyone shows up to play) players per side.
+The team you are assigned to has up to 11 players but is split into 2 "squads" each game night.
+Each squad plays a mini-game (about 3 bats each, or 15 or so minutes - whatever the coaches decide) against the other team's 2 squads.
+The event usually then finishes with an "inter-squad" game, team meeting, and refreshments.

-Each team bats through it's order, 5 batters, and then switches to field while the other team (of 5) bats.
+Each team bats through its entire order, twice is recommended, before switching to the field while the other team's players bat.
 Fielding positions are usually: catcher, "pitcher", 1st base, and up to 2 fielders/rovers.
-The ball is hit after the umpire yells "play ball" and the batter runs to the base.
-The object is to make the base "HONK" before a defensive player gets the ball and yells "BLAST"
+Players are to be given the opportunity during each game to play each fielding position.
+The ball is hit after the coach yells "play ball" and the batter runs to the base.
+The object is to make the base "HONK" before a defensive player gets the ball and yells "BLAST".

-Offensive squad: There should be a batting coach, a first-base coach (directing the batter running to first and the "jump") and an "on-deck" coach (prepping the next batter).
+Offensive squad: There should be a batting coach, a first-base coach (directing the batter running to first and the "jump"), and an "on-deck" coach (prepping the next batter).

 Defensive squad: There should be a coach (who also acts as the umpire and calls "play ball" with the catcher, and at least two field coaches.

 Since we play our teams in 2 split-squads each per session - this means there should be 6 (or more) volunteers from each team.
-Everyone has to do what they can!

 The kids catch on to the game very quickly and the novelty of the noisy base may wear off.
 You should be ready to add small "additions" to the game to keep the kids challenged, remembering at all times that attaining success is the number one priority to having fun.
 Some such additions could be as follows: